-- entrapment areas.
-There are no identified public views that will be impacted or obstructed by the buildings. - 11.
-The conservation and integration of cultural heritage resources, including identified key public views can be achieved subject to the provisions of the Cultural Heritage Resources Section of this Plan.
+The site is located within proximity to parks and trails.
+There are no identified public views that will be impacted or obstructed by the buildings.

+11. The conservation and integration of cultural heritage resources, including identified key public views can be achieved subject to the provisions of the Cultural Heritage Resources Section of this Plan